Wasserstein $k$-Centers Clustering for Distributional Data: Convex Principal Component Analysis

-When $X$ is compact, the nested convex PCA problem has nonempty solutions for any $M \ge 1$ \citep[Theorem 3.1,][]{bigot2017geodesic}.
+In the current setting, the existence of an $(M, \overline{x})$-nested principal convex component of $\textbf{x}$ is guaranteed for any $M \ge 1$ \citep[Theorem 3.1,][]{bigot2017geodesic}.
 Furthermore, a solution of the nested convex PCA problem can be obtained by constructing a sequence of orthogonal vectors in $H$ as follows.
 For $\phi \in H$, we let

 Define

 and for $j \ge 2$,